-Note that you can choose to save an article either as a PDF of the web page, or as a PDF just of the article- which should remove additional, unnecessary content (other types of web content will have different source type options).
-Once you have made your selection, check that you are happy with the source name (amend if not), add a description if desired, keep the save location as is and click 'Capture'.
+Note that you can choose to save an article either as a PDF of the web page, or as a PDF just of the article which should remove additional, unnecessary content (other types of web content will have different source type options).
+Once you have made your selection, check that you are happy with the source name (amend if not), add a description if desired and click 'Capture' (you can also code to either new or existing codes if wished).

-Once you have captured the web content in this way, you can import it into the Web Content folder as follows:
+Once you have captured the web content in this way, you can import it as follows:

 - 1. Select the sub-folder you wish to import the web content into (e.g. Web Content) - 2.
 Right click in the blank area in the List View - 3.
-Select 'Import from', and choose 'Import from NCapture...' - Click 'Browse' to locate the web content you just captured (e.g. in your Desktop folder) Click 'Import'
+Select 'Import from', and choose 'Import from NCapture...' - 4.
+Click 'Browse' to locate the web content you just captured (e.g. in your Downloads folder) - 5.
+Select the item(s) you wish to import - 6.
+Click 'Import'

-(Alternatively, you can import web content into a folder by clicking on the appropriate folder, selecting the 'Import' tab on the ribbon at the top of the screen, and then selecting the 'NCapture' option in the 'Web' group.)
+(Alternatively, you can import web content into a folder by clicking on the appropriate folder, selecting the 'Import' tab on the ribbon at the top of the screen, and then selecting the 'NCapture' option.)

-2.4 Importing from Microsoft Outlook
+2.5 Importing from Microsoft Outlook

 If you use the desktop version of Outlook (as opposed to Office 365 on the web) you can import emails into NVivo quickly and easily, either by simply dragging the email into the appropriate folder in the List View in NVivo or by saving it as a .msg file in Outlook and then importing it.
 Either way it will be imported as a PDF, and any associated email attachments (except for Excel files, which need to be saved first and then imported, and any unsupported file types) will also be imported and saved in a folder called Email Attachments.
-This will be a subfolder in the folder where you have imported the email, however you can then move the attachment(s) to another folder (and delete unnecessary folders) if preferred.
-Importing emails in this way will also create a 'file classification' for the email, 'cases' and 'case classifications' for the sender and any recipients, and a 'relationship' between them.
-Again more on these concepts in section 4, but in the meantime for more information on how to import emails in this way, the results of the process and how to work with them, go to: https://help-nv.gsrinternational.com/12/win/v12.1.41-d3ea61/Content/files/emails.htm
+This will be a sub-folder in the folder where you have imported the email, however you can then move the attachment(s) to another folder (and delete unnecessary folders) if preferred.
+Importing emails in this way will also create a 'file classification' for the email, 'cases' and 'case classifications' for the sender and the recipients, and 'relationships' between the sender and the recipients (in the Recipients folder in the 'Coding' group).
+Again, more on these concepts in section 4, but in the meantime for more information on how to import emails in this way, the results of the process and how to work with them, go to:

+https://support.gsrinternational.com/s/article/NVR1Win-Emails